Vahana: Symbolism

-In Hindu iconography, positive aspects of the vehicle are often emblematic of the deity that it carries.
-Nandi the bull, vehicle of Shiva, represents strength and virility.
-Dinka the mouse, vehicle of Ganesha, represents speed and sharpness.
-Parvani the peacock, vehicle of Kartikeya, represents splendor and majesty.
-The hamsa, vehicle of Saraswati, represents wisdom, grace, and beauty.
+In Hindu iconography, the positive attributes of a divine vehicle are often emblematic of the deity it carries.
+Nandi the bull and vehicle of Shiva, represents strength and virility.
+Dinka the mouse and vehicle of Ganesha, represents speed and sharpness.
+Parvani the peacock and vehicle of Kartikeya, represents splendor and majesty.
+The hamsa, the vehicle of Saraswati, represents wisdom, grace, and beauty.

-However, the vehicle animal also symbolizes the evil forces over which the deity dominates.
+However, a divine mount also symbolizes the negative or destructive forces over which the deity triumphs.
 Mounted on Parvani, Kartikeya reins in the peacock's vanity.
-Seated on Dinka the rat (Mushika), Ganesha crushes useless thoughts, which multiply like rats in the dark.
-Shani, protector of property, has a vulture, raven, or crow within whom he represses thieving tendencies.
-Under Shani's influence, the vahana can make even malevolent events bring hope.
+Seated upon Dinka, the rat (Mushika), Ganesha subdues erratic thoughts, which multiply like rodents in the dark.
+Shani, the protector of property, rides a vulture, raven, or crow, whose thieving tendencies he represents.
+Under Shani's influence, the vahana can turn even malevolent events into sources of hope.

 Examples

 Garuda

-Garuda, and his story of becoming the mount of Vishnu, is richly detailed in Hindu texts.
-Born to Vinata and bearing the power of Kashyapa's penance, the demigod is anguished to find that his mother is enslaved by the cruel Kadru.
-When he pleaded with Kadru to free his mother, the former demanded the nectar of immortality as the price of her liberty.
-His legend of securing amrita, the nectar of immortality, is described in the episode known as Amṛtakalaśāpaharaṇam':
+Garuda and the story of how he became the mount of Vishnu are richly detailed in Hindu texts.
+Born to Vinata through the power of Kashyapa's penance, the demigod was anguished to find that his mother had been enslaved by her co-wife, the cruel Kadru.
+When he pleaded with Kadru to free his mother, she demanded the nectar of immortality as the price of her freedom.
+His quest to secure amrita, the nectar of immortality, is described in the Mahabharata episode known as the Amṛtakalaśāpaharaṇam':

 Garuḍa approached the pot of nectar, and Viśvakarmā who attacked him first was felled to the ground.
 The dust storm raised by the waving of Garuḍa’s wings blinded everybody.
 The Devas and Indra, nay, even the sun and the Moon lined up against Garuḍa, but he defeated them all, and entered the particular place where the pot of nectar was kept.
 Two terrific wheels were rotating round the pot and they would cut into mince-meat anybody who tried to lay hands on the pot and a machine circled the wheels.
 Below the wheels were two monstrous serpents with glowing eyes and protruding tongues like flashes of fire, and the serpents never closed their eyes.
 The very look with those eyes was enough to poison anyone to death.
 Garuḍa blinded those eyes by raising a torrent of dust, pierced them in the middle with his beak and through the hole, his body reduced to such a tiny shape, went nearer to the pot.
 He destroyed the wheels and the machine, and carrying the pot of nectar in his beaks rose to the sky shielding the light of the sun by his outspread wings.
 Mahāviṣṇu, who became so much pleased with the tremendous achievements of Garuḍa asked him to choose any boon.
 Garuḍa requested Viṣṇu that he should be made his (Viṣṇu's) vehicle and rendered immortal without his tasting amṛta.
 Both the boons were granted.